 (d) A person has the right to rest and leisure, including reasonable limitation of working hours and periodic holidays with pay.

 Article 13.
-Separation of Economics and State –
+Separation of Production and State –

 (a) The state may not engage in economic activity, unless of a research and development nature, or that it may be proven beyond doubt that the activity is necessary, is cost effective, and no person or persons are willing or capable of engaging in same;